alfadelta10010/verification/chapter9.md

 ```
 - What happens when single bin is allowed for multiple values?
 - Sharing results in the not true functional coverage, all bins can be hit but all possible values aren't provided
+- The simulation achieved 100% coverage because the 16 values were mapped to 4 bins.
+- Since the four bins have sampled values, your coverage is 100%

 - If we take `bit[31:0] a` the possible values for a are 4294967296 (2^32) values, with 64 bins, each bin takes 67108864 different values.
 - We use user-defined bins for this reason

 - Covergroups are of two types, standalone and embedded

 ### Standalone covergroup
 ```verilog
 program test;